eddiesTime/sme_app/gfm_documentation.md

 *Code snippet 19: InheritedAppStateContainer*

-The code snippet above shows the implementation of our InheritedAppStateContainer.
-In this example, Inherited Widget provides access to the `ViewModel` with its static method `of(context)`.
+The code snippet above shows the implementation of the `InheritedAppStateContainer`.
+In this example, inherited widget provides access to the `ViewModel` with its static method `of(context)`.
 The method `updateShouldNotify()` notifies widgets, that inherit data from this widget, to rebuild [\[46\]](https://api.flutter.dev/flutter/widgets/InheritedWidget/updateShouldNotify.html).

-The Inherited widget provides access to its data with its static `of(context)` method, as seen in *code snippet 20*.
+The inherited widget provides access to its data with its static `of(context)` method, as seen in *code snippet 20*.

 ``` dart